Clayton J. Drees (Clay)

 Dr. Clay Drees earned his doctorate from the Claremont Graduate School in California in 1991 after having taught high school for seven years, including a two-year stint with the Peace Corps in Sierra Leone, West Africa.
 He is Professor of History at Virginia Wesleyan University, where he teaches courses in medieval and early modern European, African and Islamic history.
 A two-time recipient of the Samuel Nelson Gray distinguished teaching award in 1998 and 2015, Drees also won VWU's coveted Service and Community Engagement award in 2019.

 Bishop Richard Fox of Winchester: Architect of the Tudor Age.
-McFarland, 2014.
+McFarland & Company, Inc, 2014.

 The Late Medieval Age of Crisis and Renewal, 1300-1500: A Biographical Dictionary.
 Greenwood Press, 2000.

 Authority & Dissent in the English Church: The Prosecution of Heresy and Religious Non-Conformity in the Diocese of Winchester, 1380-1547.
 E. Mellen Press, 1997.